-- 1 for approval or approval with modifications from the - 2 Commission. - 3 (Source: P.A.
+(Source: P.A.
 99-906, eff.
+6-1-17.)

-6-1-17.) - 4 (220 ILCS 5/16-107.6) - 5 Sec.
-16-107.6.
-Distributed generation rebate. - 6 (a) In this Section: - "Distributed energy resource" means a wide range of technologies that are located on the customer side of the customer's electric meter and can provide value to the distribution system, including, but not limited to, distributed generation, energy storage, electric vehicles, and - demand response technologies. - "Smart inverter" means a device that converts direct - current into alternating current and meets the IEEE 1547-2018 - 15 equipment standards.
-Until devices that meet the IEEE 1547-2018 - 16 standard are available, devices that meet the UL 1741 SA - 17 standard are acceptable can autonomously contribute to grid - 18 support during excursions from normal operating voltage and - 19 frequency conditions by providing each of the following:
+- 15 (a) In this Section: - 16 "Distributed energy resource" means a wide range of technologies that are located on the customer side of the 17 18 customer's electric meter and can provide value to the distribution system, including, but not limited 19 20 distributed generation, energy storage, electric vehicles, and 21 demand response technologies. - "Smart inverter" means a device that converts direct 23 current into alternating current and meets the IEEE 1547-2018 equipment standards.
+Until devices that meet the IEEE 25 1547-2018 standard are available, devices that meet the UL

-dynamic reactive and real power support, voltage and frequency

-- 21 ride-through, ramp rate controls, communication systems with - 22 ability to accept external commands, and other functions from - 23 the electric utility.

-- "Subscriber" has the meaning set forth in Section 1-10 of - 25 the Illinois Power Agency Act.

-"Subscription" has the meaning set forth in Section 1-10 of the Illinois Power Agency Act.

-- "Threshold date" means the date on which statewide net metering penetration equals 5% the load of an electricity provider's net metering customers equals 5% of the total peak demand supplied by that electricity provider during the previous year, as specified under subsection (j) of Section 16-107.5 of this Act. - (b) An electric utility that serves more than 200,000 customers in the State shall file a petition with the Commission requesting approval of the utility's tariff to provide a rebate to a retail customer who owns or operates distributed generation that meets the following criteria: - (1) has a nameplate generating capacity no greater than 2,000 kilowatts and is primarily used to offset that customer's electricity load; - (2) is located on the customer's side of the billing meter premises, for the customer's own use, and not for commercial use or sales, including, but not limited to, wholesale sales of electric power and energy; - (3) is located in the electric utility's service territory; and - (4) is interconnected under rules adopted by the Commission by means of the inverter or smart inverter required by this Section, as applicable. - For purposes of this Section, "distributed generation"
+- 1 1741 SA standard are acceptable can autonomously contribute to 2 grid support during excursions from normal operating voltage 3 and frequency conditions by providing each of the following: 4 dynamic reactive and real power support, voltage and frequency 5 ride through, ramp rate controls, communication systems with 6 ability to accept external commands, and other functions from 7 the electric utility. - 8 "Subscriber" has the meaning set forth in Section 1-10 of 9 the Illinois Power Agency Act. - "Subscription" has the meaning set forth in Section 1-10 of the Illinois Power Agency Act. - "Threshold date" means the date on which statewide net metering penetration equals 5% the load of an electricity provider's net metering customers equals 5% of the total peak demand supplied by that electricity provider during the previous year, as specified under subsection (j) of Section 16-107.5 of this Act. - (b) An electric utility that serves more than 200,000 customers in the State shall file a petition with the Commission requesting approval of the utility's tariff to provide a rebate to a retail customer who owns or operates distributed generation that meets the following criteria: - (1) has a nameplate generating capacity no greater than 2,000 kilowatts and is primarily used to offset that customer's electricity load; - (2) is located on the customer's side of the billing

+- meter H premi ses , for the customer's own use, and not for 2 commerc cial use or : sales, including, but not lim ited to, } wholesa ale sa ales of e electr ic power and d ene rav;

+- (3) is located in the electric utility's service territory; and - (4) is interconnected under rules adopted by the Commission by means of the inverter or smart inverter required by this Section, as applicable.

-1 shall satisfy the definition of distributed renewable energy generation device set forth in Section 1-10 of the Illinois 2 Power Agency Act to the extent such definition is consistent 3 with the requirements of this Section.
+For purposes of this Section, "distributed generation" shall satisfy the definition of distributed renewable energy generation device set forth in Section 1-10 of the Illinois Power Agency Act to the extent such definition is consistent with the requirements of this Section.